Home » What is SEO in 2026 and How Does It Work?

 • Start smart and cautious link building.

 • Don’t expect results without doing lots of work.
-They don’t come handy.
+They don’t come in handy.

-• Ping the search engines whenever you update the website and any of the contents.
+• Ping the search engines whenever you update the website or its content.

-• Google rewards ORIGINAL contents.
+• Google rewards ORIGINAL content.
 Make UNIQUE a part of your daily vocabulary.

 • Google favors results diversity.
 Plagiarism is a no-no!